-Before installing the seal inspect the bore of the seal liner (12) for wear or grooves which might cause leakage or damage to the seal packing rings.
-If the seal liner must be replaced, remove the intermediate as described in Seal Removal And Disassembly and position the it on the bed of an arbor (or hydraulic) press and use a new sleeve to force the old one out.
-After the new liner is properly installed, a 1/4-inch diameter hole must be drilled through it to permit the flow of lubricant to the seal assembly.
+Before installing the seal, inspect the bore of the seal liner (10) for wear or grooves which might cause leakage or damage to the seal packing rings.
+If the seal liner must be replaced, remove the intermediate as described in Seal Removal And Disassembly.
+Position the intermediate on the bed of an arbor (or hydraulic) press and use a new sleeve to force the old one out.
+After the new liner is properly installed, a 1/4-inch (6 mm) diameter hole must be drilled through the liner to permit the flow of lubricant to the seal assembly.
 Be careful to center the drill in the threaded grease piping hole and not damage the threads.
 Deburr the hole from the inside of the seal liner after drilling.

-Inspect the engine crankshaft (44) for damage.
-Small scratches or nicks may be removed with a fine file.
-If excessive wear exists, the shaft will have to be replaced in the engine.
-(Refer to the engine service manual).
+Inspect the engine crankshaft for damage.
+Small scratches or nicks may be removed with a fine file or emery cloth.
+If excessive wear exists, the shaft will have to be replaced (refer to the engine service manual).